Increase (given name)

-Increase is a male given name.
+Increase is a masculine given name.
 It is the English language literal translation of the name Joseph, which originates from Hebrew.

 Originating in England, the name was given primarily among Puritans in colonial New England and in the early 19th century in the United States.
 Since the 19th century, the name has decreased in popularity and is now rare, if not extinct.

 Meaning and origin

 The name Increase is the English literal translation of the name Joseph, which originates from the Hebrew language.
 The Hebrew version of Joseph, Yosef (יוֹסֵף), translates as meaning "Yahweh will/shall increase/add," or "He will add."
-This name in turn originates from the Hebrew verb yasap (יסף), which means "to add, increase, or repeat."
+This name, in turn, originates from the Hebrew verb yasap (יסף), which means "to add, increase, or repeat."
 Thus, the name Increase, originated in England and was a literal translation of the Hebrew name and verb, which relates to "increase" as another child as a gift from God.

 While first originating in England, the name Increase came to be used primarily by Puritans in the early colonial United States, particularly in New England.

-It was written about Increase Mather (1639–1723), the Puritan minister, academic, and influential figure in the Massachusetts Bay Colony, that the reason he was given the name Increase was "... the never-to-be-forgotten increase, of every sort, wherewith God favoured the country about the time of his nativity."
+It was written about Increase Mather (1639–1723), the Puritan minister, academic, and influential figure in the Massachusetts Bay Colony, that the reason he was given the name Increase was "... the never-to-be-forgotten increase, of every sort, wherewith God favoured the country about the time of his nativity".